lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 remote scripts concepts are
 explained. [see this google doc](https://lebrunthibault.github.io/post/protocol0-technical-overview/) (could be a bit outdated)

+I'm working on dev and releasing (sometimes not so often) working versions to master

 ### Tools

 - `make test` runs the test suite (pytest) I've written a few unit tests mostly related to non LOM stuff.